 The loot:Crunch Bar—classic, stylish and tasty.

-A Halloween for Downtown Dwellers
+Downtown: A Halloween for Urban Dwellers

 While Downtown may not be the easiest place to go when it comes to trick-or-treating, the locals know how to throw a party.
 The Annual Halloween Party for Downtown LA Kids at Grand Hope Park continues to thrive as parents celebrate the spookiest night of the year with bounce houses, caramel apples and “trick-or-treat-doors.”
 The event will be held October 31, from 5pm to 8pm and tickets cost $5.